Aleem8088/Demo/README.md

 git init

-git remote add origin "https://github.com/mohammed-kaif-sheikh/Demo.git"
+//folowing commands for pulling the files from github git remote add origin "https://github.com/mohammed-kaif-sheikh/Demo.git"

-git pull origin main //default branch of the repository
+git pull origin main //default branch of the repository,main is the branch name

-git status    //for checking  what files are not uploaded.
+//following commands to add and commit files to github(single and multiple) git status    //for checking  what files are not uploaded.

 git add filename.txt //command to add a single file to the staging area